 You will only teach UW-Eau Claire students on this program.

-As it is a new option, faculty interested in this option should be flexible as the program option may change as we learn from the summer 2011 and 2012 experiences.
+As it is a somewhat new opportunity, faculty interested in this option should be flexible as the program option may change or evolve with input from University of Stirling and previous faculty.

 |Enrollment Minimum||Faculty are expected to meet summer class enrollment minimums established by Academic Affairs.|